 Half-day preschool creates a positive group experience and prepares children for kindergarten.
-Three-year olds attend on Tuesdays and Thursdays while four- and five-year-olds attend on Monday, Wednesday, and Friday.
+Three-year olds attend on Monday and Tuesday, while four- and five-year-olds attend on Wednesday, Thursday and Friday.

 Preschool follows the school district calendar and classes are held September through May.
 Children participate in structured and creative learning environments designed by a licensed early childhood teacher.
 Science, pre-reading skills, math, creative dramatics, art, cooking, and movement blend to make a total school readiness program.